gospelgraceforhaiti/contact-form-backend/README.md

 # Deployment

+> Note: This guide assumes familiarity with [wrangler](https://developers.cloudflare.com/workers/wrangler/).
+Read the docs if you've not deployed a CloudFlare worker before.

 1. Sign up for [Google's ReCaptcha](https://www.google.com/recaptcha/about/).
 2. Add a new site.
 Copy the `Site Key` and `Site Secret` somewhere safe.
 Make sure to add the url of your contact us form.
 3. Sign up for [MailGun](https://mailgun.com).
 For less than 100 form submissions per day, the free tier should be sufficient.
 For more submissions, you'll need to upgrade to a paid plan.